RodrigoGonzalez/flake8-custom-import-rules/README.rst

 mitigating unwanted dependencies and maintaining clear separations between packages.
 Specifically, it facilitates the management of lightweight packages by limiting their imports to the Python standard library or third-party libraries, thus preventing unnecessary dependencies.

 Beyond enhancing readability and maintainability, the plugin promotes a modular architecture that is easier to comprehend, test, and debug.
 Consequently, developers can smoothly adhere to best practices, maintaining their projects in a clean, organized, and collaborative-friendly state.

+This is not a

+.. contents:: Sections
+   :depth: 2

 Installation
 ------------